isaced/appstore-connect-sdk/README.md

 ### Custom network libraries

+By default, AppStoreConnectAPI uses its built-in `fetch` function for HTTP requests.
+Note that this function requires Node.js version **18.0.0** or higher.

-To adapt to different projects, it is possible to configure any network library to take over HTTP requests. just follow the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/fetch) standard specification and set `fetchApi` in the `AppStoreConnectAPI` option.
+However, you can also configure any network library that adheres to the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/fetch) standard specification by setting the `fetchApi` option in the AppStoreConnectAPI constructor.

 ```typescript
 import AppStoreConnectAPI from "appstore-connect-sdk";